Magno-12/technical_challengue_ai_interactive/README.md

 With this modular and organized structure, each application is not only self-contained but also designed to integrate smoothly with the overall system, maintaining a clean and manageable codebase.

-- Dependency injection is employed throughout the applications, particularly in user creation, to maintain clean, maintainable, and testable code.

 ## Requirements to Run the Project

 ### Clone the Repository